CharaeKeow/sveltekit-simple-todo/README.md

 On a glance (and as I suspected all this while), Svelte is kinda similar to Vue (_Still prefer React/JSX style tho_).
 Thanks to my experience in Next, and some of Vue/Nuxt, I can quickly get the hang of both Svelte and SvelteKit (at a very surface level).

+### Data Fetching and Mutating

+Due to time constraint, I decided to not use database, but instead the todo list in memory.
+API routes are created for managing todos (GET and POST).
+Form action is used to handle the create task form submission (by calling the API route behind the scene).

+Loading the todos data is done on the server by using the `load` function.
+I did try directly using `await` in `page.svelte`, but it doesn't work except I turn on an experimental feature, but decided to skip and not explore that route first.
+(I think that might be Svelte's version of React Server Components?)

 ### Looping through todos and props passing

 Quite interesting that Svelte uses `{#each}` (expected it to be `for`).
 And find it cool that I don't have to pass in `key` prop like in React.
 Props passing does take time for me to get used to, but looks straightforward and simple to me.